octanner/ios-team/README.md

 ## Coding Style

-> We follow New York Times style guide for Objective-C code, and <something else> for Swift code.
+> We follow New York Times style guide for Objective-C code, and our [O.C.
+Tanner style guide for Swift code](./swift-style-guide.md).
 Any deviations are specified in our style guide amendments.

 We believe the best way to keep code readable among a team is to establish a us set coding style.
 Obviously such as style will involve compromises, but the outcome is worth the effort when everybody can read code written by others.